Flamesandlakes/parser/README.md

 ### Dependencies

 * Python 3.13.15
+* Packages:
+    - unittest
+    - (optionally: coverage)

 ### Installing

+* Your "main.py"-file must also be stored in the same directory as your "fileHandling.py" and "stringHandling.py"-files.
 * How/where to download your program
 * Any modifications needed to be made to files/folders